 Don’t be unorganised

-Use all the coloured highlighters, pens and sticky notes!
-Seriously though, you’re going to need to be organised so check your emails, don’t party on a school night (because sleep deprivation could ruin a good day of study) and keep a diary.
+Use all the coloured highlighters, pens and sticky notes you can get your hands on!
+Seriously though, you’re going to need to be organised so check your emails, don’t stay up late when you've got work to do (because sleep deprivation could ruin a good day of study) and keep a diary.
 Set yourself up with a desk planner and block out time to study.
 Set alarms in your phone for important deadlines and dates.
 You can even download apps that help you stay organised.
 Planning ahead will save you so much stress and keep you focused on doing your best, rather than feeling flustered and rushing important assessments at the last minute.

 Do get to know the Library